 The easiest cure for emotional disconnect is the present of presence.
 Time alone together is the key.
 Do something you both enjoy (conversation over a cup of coffee, game of boggle, fishing, it doesn’t have to be sexual……but it can be).
 It doesn’t have to involve a lot of talking.

 We bought a deck of ‘conversation cards’ to prime the conversation pump at first.
 These cards have simple questions on them.
 This link, Conversation Starters, is another good list.

 I am 64 inches tall.
 I was 56 inches around at 32 weeks of pregnancy with twins!
 Do you know what crepe paper looks like?
 Welcome to my lower abdomen.
-It will never be two-piece worthy again.
+It will never again be worthy of a two-piece bathing suit.
 I’m OK with that.

 I wasn’t OK with getting winded unloading the groceries from the car.
 I wasn’t OK with my blood tests showing pre-diabetic conditions.
 I wasn’t OK with having borderline high blood pressure and a sluggish thyroid.
 I wasn’t OK with the 30 extra pounds.
 Gone were the feelings of being a powerful, vigorous body.

 I knew change wasn’t going to happen by magic.
 “Life doesn’t come with a remote.
 You have to change yourself.”
 I had to get up off of the couch and take a few steps.

 My cure for negative body image was exercise.
 I know, I know, it’s a dirty 8 letter word.
 Chew on this for awhile, let it simmer in your brain.
 We’ll explore exercise and sexual health later.